Node0/Polymix/README.md

 }
 ```

-The above code yeilds the following object:
+The above code yields the following object:

 ```
 Animal {